dunamismax/the-pauper-cube/content/docs/tips-tricks.md

 <strong>Golden Rule:</strong> Protection (like Guardian of the Guildpact) is nearly unbeatable in this format.
 </div>

+## Creature Evaluation

+### Evasive Creatures

+Creatures with flying, shadow, or other forms of evasion are premium threats.
+In a format dominated by creature combat, being able to attack without being blocked is a huge advantage.

+- **Top Evasive Threats:** Soltari Trooper, Kor Skyfisher, Mist Raven, Pestermite, Cloudkin Seer

+### Resilient Creatures

+Creatures that are difficult to remove or that generate value when they die are highly valuable.
+Look for creatures with recursion, undying, or that create tokens upon death.

+- **Top Resilient Threats:** Doomed Traveler, Carrier Thrall, Putrid Goblin, Safehold Elite, Nested Shambler

 ## Hidden Gems to Watch For

 ### Underrated Powerhouses